CZ-NIC/knot/doc/operation.rst

 publishing a special formatted CDNSKEY and CDS record.
 This is mostly useful if we want to turn off DNSSEC on our zone so it becomes insecure, but not bogus.

+With automatic DNSSEC signing and key management by Knot, this is as easy as configuring :ref:`policy_child-records-publish` option and reloading the configuration.
-First we have to turn off automatic DNSSEC siging and key management.
-See :ref:`configuration reference<zone_dnssec-signing>` for details.
-After that, we add special CDNSKEY and CDS records with the rdata "0 3 0 AA==" and "0 0 0 00", respectively, by editing zone file or DDNS.
+We check if the special CDNSKEY and CDS records with the rdata "0 3 0 AA==" and "0 0 0 00",
+respectively, appeared in the zone.

-After the parent zone notices and reflects the change, we wait for TTL expire (so all resolvers' caches get updated), and finally we may do anything with the zone, e.g. removing all the keys and signatures as desired.
+After the parent zone notices and reflects the change, we wait for TTL expire (so all resolvers' caches get updated), and finally we may do anything with the zone, e.g. turning off DNSSEC, removing all the keys and signatures as desired.

 .. _Controlling running daemon: